Greh/Bachelor-Chow/After-Five/ramos-gin-fizz.md

 Procedure
 ----------
-1. Put the gin, lime juice, lemon juice, sugar/syrup, whipping cream, egg white, and orange blossom water your jar/martini shaker.
+1. Put the gin, lime juice, lemon juice, sugar/syrup, whipping cream, egg white, orange blossom water, and ice in  your jar/martini shaker.
 	Make sure you don't get any egg yolk in the drink.
 	Do not put the club soda in the shaker.
 2. Shake it for 5 minutes.
 	Your hands will get cold, and your arms will get tired.
-3. Pour the mixture into a Collins glass or a pint glass
+3. Pour the mixture into a Collins glass or a pint glass.
+	Do not pour the ice cubes in.
-4. Top it off with club soda
+4. Top it off with club soda.

 If You've done everything correctly you should have a foamy cream colored drink.